Cyanolinck/discourse-preferred-language-on-setup/README.md

-# DO NOT USE THIS CODE YET!
-This is not even in alpha.
-It's not in a working stage.
-I'm currently pushing non functial commits and then trying them out.

 # Discourse Preferred Language on Setup Plugin

 Automatically sets a user's interface language based on their selected language during account creation.

 This plugin adds a custom user field (`language`) as a dropdown, visible and required on signup.
-It then maps the selected value to a Discourse locale (e.g. `"English"` → `en`, `"Swedish"` → `sv`) and applies it to the user's interface language as soon as their account is created.
+To change what languages will be shown for new users when creating an account, go to Plugins > Installed Plugins > Preferred Language on Signup settings > Selected languages.

+Langugages manually added in the user field will be ignored.

 ---